 The improved system allows efficient and effective use of public resources in addressing water quality challenges across the state.
 Concentrating efforts at the major watershed scale ensures:

 - An ongoing, predictable cycle for water quality management and evaluation

-- a more efficient approach to addressing multiple, connected impairments at one time
+- A more efficient approach to addressing multiple, connected impairments at one time

-- A common framework for monitoring, TMDL studies, assessments, setting required pollutant reductions, and implementation strategies
+- A common framework for monitoring and assessment, TMDL studies, setting required pollutant reductions, developing restoration and protection strategies, and implementation

 - Improved collaboration and innovation